andreorvalho/zombie_invasion/README.md

 1. Survivors
 1.1.
 POST '/survivors'

    Registers a survivor on the APP. creates a record on the database.
-It requires at least name, age, gender, latitude and longitute.
+It requires at least name, age, gender, latitude and Longitude.

    Request body:
    ```